-RUBRIC FOR EVALUATING APPLICATIONS Funding for the Near-Peer Tutoring Program is a competitive award process.
+Funding for the Near-Peer Tutoring Program is a competitive award process.
 The rubric assigns 9 points to each of the 5 application prompts, for a maximum of 45 points.
-RESPONSE SCORE 0-9 Program Q1: Describe your program. $\star$ How will the LEA promote the Near-Peer Tutoring opportunity? $\star$ How will the program contribute to a diverse teacher pipeline? $\star$ How does the program fit in to your strategic plan? $\star$ What changes will be necessary to facilitate the program? $\star$ Describe your students and how you anticipate identifying tutees who will participate.
-How you will ensure that at-risk students will have access to the program? $\star$ What community relationships will you use to recruit participants and ongoing support?
-Adult Oversight Q2: Describe the adults who will coordinate your program. ★ Identified program operator. $\star$ Identified program operator. ★Identified program operator. $\star$ Answered how tutors and tutees will be recruited.
+RESPONSE SCORE 0-9 Program Q1: Describe your program. \star Identified how the LEA will promote the Near-Peer Tutoring opportunity. \star Referenced how the program will contribute to a diverse teacher pipeline. \star Identified how the program fits into the LEA's strategic plan. \star Addressed necessary changes, if any, to facilitate the tutoring program. \star Identified how tutee cohorts will be generated. \star Referenced how at-risk students will have access to the program. \star Identified how tutors will be selected. \star Provided community partnerships that will be leveraged to review recruitment process for tutors and tutees and provide ongoing support.
+Adult Oversight Q2: Describe the adults who will coordinate your program. ★ Identified teacher-coordinators. ★ Answered how tutors and tutees will be recruited.

-Training Quality Q3: Describe how you will ensure a high-quality experience. $\star$ Provided a plan that ensures that tutors will receive a high-quality educational experience. $\star$ Provided a plan that ensures that tutees will receive a high-quality educational experience. $\star$ Described how the safety and security of tutors and tutees will be maintained.
-Other Supports Q4: Describe plans and funding needs for additional supports, such as transportation, food, or CTSO supports. $\star$ Provided a planning description for additional supports needed for the program. $\star$ Described funding needs to support program components; i.e. transportation, food, CTSO advisor Wages Q5: Describe plans and funding needs for paying near peer tutors, including the fiscal process you will use to pay wages and payroll taxes $\star$ Addressed how near-peer tutors will be paid. $\star$ Offer a reasonable adult-student cost ratio. $\star$ Provided the number of weeks and hours per week that tutors will work $\star$ Describe the planned payroll system with deductions and tax filing.
+Training Quality Q3: Describe how you will ensure a high-quality experience. ★ Provided a plan that ensures that tutors will receive a high-quality educational experience. ★ Provided a plan that ensures that tutees will receive a high-quality educational experience. ★ Described how the safety and security of tutors and tutees will be maintained.
+Other Supports (It is not yet approved that transportation and food will be reimbursable expendite ures in FY25) Q4: Describe plans and funding needs for additional supports, such as curriculum, transportation, and food. ★ Provided a planning description for additional supports needed for the program. ★ Described funding needs to support program components; i.e. curriculum, transportation, food.
+Wages Q5: Describe plans and funding needs for paying near peer tutors, including the fiscal process you will use to pay wages and payroll taxes ★ Addressed how near-peer tutors will be paid. ★ Offered a reasonable adult-student cost ratio. \star Provided the number of weeks and hours per week that tutors will work \star Described the planned payroll system with deductions and tax filing.
 TOTAL SCORE